Internal Audit Services

 Background

-The client's internal audit process was historically checklist-driven and reactive, lacking a formal, risk-based methodology to prioritize areas of greatest exposure.
+The client's internal audit function was historically checklist-driven and reactive, lacking a formal, risk-based methodology to prioritize areas of greatest exposure.
+This approach created gaps in audit coverage, inefficient resource allocation, and limited strategic value for the Board of Directors.

-This approach created uncertainty in audit coverage, inefficient resource use, and limited strategic value provided to the Board of Directors.
-Recognizing the need for a proactive and intelligence-driven function, the client sought to implement a structured framework to systematically identify, assess, and audit its key risks, ensuring audit efforts were focused where they mattered most.
+Recognizing the need for a proactive, intelligence-driven function aligned with IIA Standards, the client sought to implement a structured framework to systematically identify, assess, and audit its key risks — ensuring audit resources were concentrated where they mattered most.

 Finoptics Approach